|Comparison||Compare with other hops|

-Monroe hops are available to be purchased from multiple suppliers.
+Monroe hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Monroe Hops
+Origin and Geneology of the Monroe Hop

 The Monroe hop variety was derived from a wild American hop.